hemidactylus/workshop-nosqlbench/_src_README.md

 <!-- 2L ENDIF -->

-You can also peek at the `logs` directory now: it is created automatically and populated with some information from the benchmark at each execution of `nb`.
+You can also peek at the `logs` directory now: it is created automatically and populated with relevant benchmark information and results on each execution of `nb5`.

 ### Benchmark your Astra DB